umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/property-expansion-and-limiting.md

 - `author`: A content picker for picking the author of the post.
 - `coverImage`: A media picker for picking an image for the post.

-The author content type (`author`) contains a single property that support expansion and limiting:
+The author content type (`author`) contains a single property that supports expansion and limiting:

 - `picture`: A media picker for picking a picture of the author.